reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ### Configuring the Database
 We said that the entity class represents the direct link to the table in the database.
-We set the configuration in the Spring Boot framework through the `application.properties` file.
+We set the configuration in Spring Boot through the `application.properties` file.

 Even though the Spring Boot framework comes with the autoconfiguration for most things, we need to tap into those configurations and change them.
 The excellent thing about autoconfiguration is that it is non-invasive, and we can change only those things that we need.